-LockSequenceIndex (28 bits): In the SMB 2.0.2 dialect, this field is unused and MUST be 0.
-The client MUST set this to 0, and the server MUST ignore it on receipt.
-In all other dialects, aA 28-bit integer value that MUST contain a value from 0 to 64, where 0 is reserved.
+LockSequenceIndex (28 bits): A 28-bit integer value that MUST contain a value from 0 to 64, where 0 is reserved.

-FileId (16 bytes): An SMB2\FILEID that identifies the file on which to perform the byte range locks or unlocks.
+FileId (16 bytes): An SMB2 FILEID that identifies the file on which to perform the byte range locks or unlocks.